 |Total credit points required||72|

 |Standard duration of study (years)||1.5 years FT, 3 years PT|

 |Admission, fee and application details||http://www.monash.edu/study/coursefinder/course/3341|

-This course is accredited by the Australian Computer Society (ACS) as meeting the standard for professional-level membership.
-Students who successfully complete the MBIS may be eligible for professional accreditation/recognition by the Australian Library and Information Association (ALIA), the Australian Society of Archivists (ASA), or the Records and Information Management Professionals Australasia (RIM Professionals Australasia).
+Students who successfully complete this course may, depending on their unit choice, be eligible for professional accreditation/recognition by the Australian Library and Information Association (ALIA), the Australian Society of Archivists (ASA), or the Records and Information Management Professionals Australasia (RIM Professionals Australasia).

 Students must complete: